 Fixed income ETFs try to track an index for bonds, but it often leads to a divergence in performance.
 These would include fees, trade cost, or market inefficiency inclusive of tracking error.

-Portfolio Stability: They deliver stable returns because they do not correlate with volatile equity markets.
+Portfolio Stability: They may help reduce portfolio volatility because they do not correlate with volatile equity markets.

 Access: It has made the bond market accessible to the retail investor with cheap and easy options.

-Custom Exposure: Exchange Traded Funds expose investors to varying maturity and credit qualities, therefore exposures will be customized to achieve every type of financial goal and threshold in risk.
+Custom Exposure: Exchange Traded Funds expose investors to varying maturity and credit qualities, allow exposure to different maturities and credit profiles. to achieve every type of financial goal and threshold in risk.

 Factors to Consider Before Investing in Fixed-Income ETFs

-It's in fixed income ETFs that an investor needs to assess whether it aligns with your financial goals:
+It's in fixed income ETFs that an investors generally evaluate whether these align with their financial goals. whether it aligns with your financial goals:

 1. Investment Objectives